michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 45. And they found him not: and they returned again to Urishlem, and sought him.

-46. And after three days they found him in the temple, sitting in the midst of the doctors,Malphonee. hearing them and questioning them.
+46. And after three days they found him in the temple, sitting in the midst of the doctors,

 47. And all of them were astonished, as they heard him, at his wisdom and at his answers.